 "This will soon separate the sheep from the goats so don't try and take the mickey out of me laddie."

 Our music lessons were always fun, but we will hope that many an aspiring young musician has been set on the path to fame and fortune by the patience and teachings of Mr. Rawlings, more familiarly known amongst the boys as "Fred".

 Mr. Rawlings has achieved a great deal during his life up till now and will certainly achieve a lot more.
 He has been the organist and choir master of St. John's Church, Hobart and the extremely capable director of innumerable musicals.

 To name just a few-Cash, Oklahoma, Sentimental Bloke, White-Horse Inn, Salad Days and many more.
-He is also a notable composer, having written songs and three shows, "Holiday Farm", presented at the Playhouse, "Aladdin" at the Theatre Royal, and the "Story of Moses" making its debut at the Hutchins School.
-Alas and alack Mr. Rawlings is leaving his post as master-in-charge of music at Hutchins for a blissful and well earned change, I won't say rest, because he assures me he will keep active in the musical world and of this I have no doubt.
-To put it in his own words, he is "semi-retiring to Dodges Ferry to fish and generally potter around".
-He is adamant that he will be popping into Hutchins now and then just to keep an eye on things..... around our school.
+He is also a notable composer, having written songs and three shows, "Holiday Farm", presented at the Playhouse, "Aladdin" at the Theatre Royal, and the "Story of Moses" making its debut at the

+Hutchins School.

 Mr. Rawlings has with the support of our Headmaster accomplished the impossible at Hutchins.
-In the four years he has been with us he has formed an orchestra, choir and generally fostered a musical interest-guite an amazing feat in a boys' school no matter how well behaved!
-So we wish you luck Mr. Rawlings in your coming "semi-retirement" and look forward to seeing you subject.
+In the four years he has been with us he has formed an orchestra, choir and generally fostered a musical interest-quite an amazing feat in a boys' school no matter how well behaved!
+So we wish you luck Mr. Rawlings in your coming "semi-retirement" and look forward to seeing you around our school.